HybridDog/simple_robots/README.txt

   If a crash does happen,then try using the item in the exact same manner a robot would.
   Should that replicate the crash,it's the item's fault,else,send details to the developer of this branch.

-Q.Why is it that DEPOSIT ALL is in miner?
+Q.Why is it that DEPOSIT ALL exists,but not RETRIEVE ALL?
 A.Because only miners receive items.

 Q.What inspired this?